 Festivals: The Dainų Šventė (Song and Dance Festival) is one of Lithuania's most significant cultural and historical events.
 Held every 4-5 years, it began in 1924 during the period of inter-war independence (see History and Myth).
-In addition to the main choral performances, thousands of participants exhibit traditional arts and crafts, folk dances, and theater acts.
-In 2018, an estimated 360,000 spectators attended the week-long festival.
-Typically held in July, the next Dainų Šventė in 2024 will be dedicated to the 100th anniversary of the Lithuanian Song festival, Rasos (Midsummer's Day), celebrates the summer equinox.
+In addition to the main festival, Rasos (Midsummer's Day), celebrates the summer equinox.
 As part of the festivities, Lithuanians decorate their homes and make traditional food and beer.
 They celebrate by singing, dancing, playing games, and jumping over bonfires.
-Other popular festivals include Kaziukas (St. Casimir's Day), Užgavénés (Shrovetide or Carnival), the Kaunas International Jazz Festival, the Pažaislis Music Festival, and the Klaipéda Festival of the Sea.
+Other popular festivals include Kaziukas (St. Casimir's Day), Užgavénés (Shrovetide or Carnival), the Kaunas International Jazz Festival, the Pažaislis Music Festival, and the Klaipėda Festival of the Sea.